jake-g00dwin/seecube_sdk_python_wrapper/jetson_instructions.md

 ```

 This will have built the python bindings module into the `build/src/` directory
-and should be availble as a `.so` file.
+and should be available as a `.so` file.

 ## Using the python module

 In order to run the example program you will want to place or execute your script
 from the same directory as both the py_seecube file and the SeeCubed file(s).

-You can copy all three files to their own directory usign the `cp` or copy
+You can copy all three files to their own directory using the `cp` or copy
 command.

 ```sh